What we do

 We fully support you in your firearms application.

 How our process works

-On receipt of your medical records and your Application and Consent Form, we conduct a review of your medical records against the criteria the Police require, which include Actue Stress Reaction, Suicidal Thoughts or Self Harm, Dementia, Mania, Bipolar, Psychotic Ilness, Personality Disorders, Neurological Conditions, Alcohol or Drug Abuse, Depression and any other relevant condition.
+After receipt of your Contact/Application and Consent forms we will send you an information sheet and SAR’s letter template for you to request your medical records.
+Once we have received your medical records we will conduct a review of them against the criteria the Police require, which include Acute Stress Reaction, Suicidal Thoughts or Self Harm/Harm to others, Dementia, Mania, Bipolar, Psychotic Illness, Personality Disorders, Neurological Conditions, Alcohol or Drug Abuse, Depression and any other relevant condition.
 If any apply, these will be included in our medical report.

 We send your medical report to you and the Police.
 Only the Police can make a decision to issue your firearms certificate; we provide a factual report based on your medical reports and do not make any recommendations on your suitability to own a firearm.
 If your report identifies any potential issues, this is not necessarily a bar to you owning a firearm, the police will contact you to seek further information to clarify and understand any potential issues.

 To process your firearms application, we require a set of your medical notes.
 This will be the last 10 years of notes for a renewal (except in Wales who require a full set of notes for all applications).
 For an initial application we need a full set of notes including specialist letters and copies of the old record cards once known at ‘Lloyd George’ cards.
 You are entitled to request a copy of your medical notes (via a SAR’s) without charge under GDPR and your surgery must provide these within 1 month.
 To enable us to do this you are required to complete our Application Form and Consent (please ensure your signature on the consent form is in your handwriting)